 Ways to Give to Unity Christian Church

 1.)
-Of course, the most traditional way is to attend weekly services on Sunday
+The most traditional way is to attend weekly services on Sunday

 and place your offering in the plate.

 2.)
 If you are unable to attend services,

 you can always place your check in the mail and mail it to: